We have spent years living in Prague, and during our time we prepared a Prague travel guide to get you started on exploring this amazing city!

 Have a look at it and make sure you go on at least one day trip from Prague, and preferably go for more.
 Stay a night or two.
 Prague will still be there when you get back!

 Other Information About Traveling to Prague

 Many younger folks Prague speak English and almost all restaurants and businesses in the center of the city can accommodate English speaking guests.
 Anyone that speaks English can easily manage their way around Prague.

 That said, it’s always a good idea to learn a few key phrases in the native language of any country you are visiting.
 Click here for a nifty list of Czech words you might want to know.

 We found Prague to be an extremely safe city, especially in the vicinity of the Old Town.
 During the six weeks we spent here to date we have encountered zero crime, day or night.
 We never once felt threatened while walking around.

-Of course there are probably neighborhoods you want to avoid after a certain hour, but we highly doubt you would find yourself in them anyway.
+Of course there might be neighborhoods you want to avoid after a certain hour, but we’ve never seen them and we highly doubt you would find yourself in them anyway.
 As with any foreign destination, use common sense and err on the side of caution, especially at night.

 Traveling around Europe on a budget can be a difficult undertaking.
 You might find yourself burning through your funds faster than intended in many countries and cities.

 Thankfully Prague, and the Czech Republic in general, is not one of those places.

 So, after all is said and calculated, what is the minimum daily expense for travel on a budget in Prague, Czech Republic?